Skip to main content

 What Success Looks Like

-Satisfaction and retention rate of women and employees with diverse social identities one year after hiring is high
+Satisfaction and retention rate of women one year after hiring is high

 Inequality, exclusion, and other negative issues identified in onboarding process are addressed and resolved successfully